Map search

 Frequent user testing and great communication with the two front-end engineers meant I designed, iterated, tested and finally delivered an achievable solution within the tech limitations and importantly, met user needs.

-• The biggest design challenge was that agents in Kyero’s territories do not share exact property locations.
-Properties were grouped by area and exact property locations were not used, the challenge in this lay in communicating through UI to users who expected functionality matching their domestic property search where exact locations are revealed.
+The biggest design challenge was that agents in Kyero’s territories do not share exact property locations.
+Properties had to be grouped by area, and exact property locations were not used; the challenge lay in communicating this through UI, to users who expected functionality matching their domestic property search where exact locations are revealed.
 Through the design process I balanced the unspecific property locations with clear geographic context for informed decision-making.

 Unreleased: Map location information feature